-According to a McKinsey survey in 2015, only 25% of senior executive leaders are able to collaborate in their workplace.
-Meanwhile, only 5% of staff employees are able to collaborate successfully.
+According to a McKinsey survey in 2015, only 25% of senior executive leaders can collaborate in their workplace.
+Meanwhile, only 5% of staff employees can collaborate successfully.
 The survey results show that collaboration is difficult.
 Collaboration is essential to your team’s success.
 We discuss how to cooperate well, how to recognize when you are not collaborating effectively, and how to increase workplace cooperation.

 What is the Meaning of Collaboration?

 Collaboration in the workplace refers to a group of individuals pooling their resources and talents to accomplish a shared objective.
 Collaborative work, rather than solo work, increases productivity and provides workers with a feeling of purpose inside the company.